fgmccabe/l-and-o/Doc/Reference/syntax.markdown

-Language Syntax {#grammar}
+Language Syntax
 ===============

-\index{syntax of L&O} We take a layered approach to understanding L&O"s syntax.
+We take a layered approach to understanding L&O's syntax.
 The lowest level is the character level; then there is the lexical or token level, the parse level and finally the well typed formulae level.
 Each of these levels identifies a different ‘level of abstraction’; each focusses on a different aspect of a well formed L&O program.

 This chapter is concerned with the lower three of these abstractions: characters, tokens and parse trees.
 This progressively moves up from the physical character of files containing L&O programs to a tree-like representation of the contents of a L&O source file.
 In later chapters, we focus on the subset of parse trees that can be given a well defined meaning: i.e., are well typed and form coherent units of execution.